Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     implementations such as
     [webMUSHRA](https://www.audiolabs-erlangen.de/resources/webMUSHRA)
     are available.
-    Practical experience have shown that MUSHRA is best applied for intermediate quality samples, where a comparison of 2-5 samples is desired.
+    Practical experience has shown that MUSHRA is best applied for intermediate-quality samples, where a comparison of 2-5 samples is desired.
 Moreover, a suitable length of sound samples ranges from 2 to approximately 10 seconds.
-Furthermore, if the overall length of a MUSHRA test is more than, say, 30 minutes, then the fatigue of listeners starts be a significant problem.
-With 10 good listeners it is usually possible to achieve statistically significant results, whereas 6 listeners can be sufficient for informal tests (e.g. during testing).
-These numbers should not be taken as absolute, but as practical guidance to give a rough idea of what makes a usable test.
+Furthermore, if the overall length of a MUSHRA test is more than, say, 30 minutes, then the fatigue of listeners starts to be a significant problem.
+With 10 good listeners, it is usually possible to achieve statistically significant results, whereas 6 listeners can be sufficient for informal tests (e.g. during testing).
+These numbers should not be taken as absolute but as practical guidance to give a rough idea of what makes a usable test.
-    MUSHRA is however often misused by omitting the anchors; a valid argument for omitting anchors is that if the distortions in the target samples are of a very different type then the typical anchors, then anchors do not provide an added value.
+    MUSHRA is however often misused by omitting the anchors; a valid argument for omitting anchors is that if the distortions in the target samples are of a very different type than the typical anchors, then anchors do not provide any added value.
 Still, such omissions are not allowed by the MUSHRA standard.
 -   For very small impairments in audio quality, Recommendation ITU-R BS.1116-3 (ABC/HR) is recommended instead of MUSHRA (see